innobitLab/php-fly-rrm/README.md

 * ```type``` : optional, the type of the field
 * ```format-string```: optional, the field format string.

+If no alias is specified will be used the name.
 If no type is specified will be by default a string.
 Allowed types are: ```string```, ```date```, ```datetime```, ```number```.
 Currently format-string is supported only on date and datetime types.